PacificCosmophile/Chromium-Release-Notifications-MV3/README.md

 GitHub limits API calls at 60 requests/hour/IP.
 Which is more than enough for a normal user.

-But if you want (for development puposes) you can increase the limit using Fine-Grained Personal access tokens.
+But if you want (for development puposes) you can increase the limit using Fine-grained Personal access tokens.

 Create a token >>> <br>
 GitHub settings > Developer settings > Personal access tokens > Fine grain tokens > Generate a new toke